joshuaDeal/chatGPT-cli/README.md

     chatgpt-cli.py
     Usage:  chatgpt-cli.py --[option]
     Options:
             --help                          Display this help message.
             --key <keyfile>                 Specify an api key file.
 (Default behavior is to get this from $OPENAI_API_KEY.)
             --prompt "prompt"               Print reply from prompt and exit.
 (Default behavior is to run in interactive mode.)
             --max-history <number>          Set maximum chat memory for chatbot.
 (Doing this will decrease the size of api calls.)
             --log <logfile>                 Set a log file to save the chat history in.
             --model "model"                 Specify which model to use.
 (Defaults to gpt-3.5-turbo.)
+            --system-message "message"      Provide the chatbot with some context or instructions about its behavior

 ## Dependencies
 The following are dependencies that you may need to install.